Thomas Cass (colonel): Establishment

 The Ninth Regiment was created on June 11, 1861, under the command of Colonel Cass in Boston, recruiting primarily Irish-Americans.
 Initial funding for the regiment came from Patrick Donahoe, publisher of the Boston Pilot.
 Initially bivouacked at Boston's Faneuil Hall, they later camped at Long Island in Boston Harbor.

 Potomac duty

 On June 30, 1861, the unit arrived in the Washington, D.C., vicinity and was welcomed by President Abraham Lincoln.
-They remained in the vicinity of Arlington, Virginia, performing picket duty and built a fort on the Potomac River named Fort Cass after their commanding officer.
+They remained in the vicinity of Arlington, Virginia, performing picket duty and building a fort on the Potomac River named Fort Cass after their commanding officer.
 As a unit of the Army of the Potomac under the command of Major General George B. McClellan, the Ninth Regiment moved south with the rest of the Army in pursuit of Confederate forces.

 Battle of Mechanicsville

 On June 26, 1862, the Ninth Regiment participated in the Battle of Mechanicsville, about six miles from Richmond, Virginia, which resulted in a Union Army victory and more than 2,000 Confederate casualties.
 The next day, the regiment was assigned to hold the bridge over the mill creek in the action that later became known as the Battle of Gaines Mill.
 The regiment was ordered to hold the bridge pending the arrival of two supporting regiments.
 The support troops were delayed in their arrival, and the Ninth Regiment successfully repelled several Confederate assaults on the bridge.
 The supporting troops eventually arrived, but by this point the opposing forces had built their strength and the Ninth was unable to hold the bridge any longer.
 Eventually, Confederate forces led by General James Longstreet and General Ambrose Powell Hill broke the Union line, forcing the Union Army into retreat.
 The Ninth Regiment brought up the rear of the retreat, fighting a rearguard action against the opposing forces.
 The Union Army lost 6,000 killed or wounded in this battle and the Ninth Regiment’s casualties totaled 252 men.